Leibniz Universität Hannover Main Leibniz University Website

 Computational Methods in Engineering

-The study programme on computational engineering started at Leibniz University Hannover in 2001, motivated from the broad research activities in that field.
+Raise your skills in computational methods on a new level to solve real-world challenges in Engineering: The study programme on computational engineering started at Leibniz University Hannover in 2001, motivated from the broad research activities in that field.
 We recognized the need for specific training in that field to educate young professionals who are competent to perform sophisticated modelling tasks and judge the results from those computations.

 What is Computational Methods in Engineering?